This paper contains links, usually to cppreference.com, to explain some terms

 - If termpos is not nullptr, *termpos will be assigned the position of the character that terminated the parse, which will be value.size() if the function reached the end of the string.

-template<typename intT> rational& operator=(intT); template<typename numT, typename denT> rational& assign(numT, denT); rational& operator=(const integer&); rational& operator=(integer&&); rational& assign(const integer&, const integer&); rational& assign(integer&&, integer&&); template<typename floatT> rational& assign(floatT, long double = 0.0); rational& assign(const char*, int = 0, const char** = nullptr); rational& assign(const std::string&, int = 0, std::size_t* = nullptr);
+template<typename IntType> rational& operator=(IntType); template<typename NumeratorType, typename DenominatorType> rational& assign(NumeratorType, DenominatorType); template<typename FloatType> rational& assign(FloatType, long double accuracy = 0.0); rational& assign(const integer&); rational& assign(integer&&); rational& assign(const integer&, const integer&); rational& assign(const integer&, integer&&); rational& assign(integer&&, const integer&); rational& assign(integer&&, integer&&); rational& assign(const decimal&); rational& assign(const char*, int radix = 0, const char** termchr = nullptr); rational& assign(const std::string&, int radix = 0, std::size_t* termpos = nullptr);

 const integer& numer() const noexcept; const integer& denom() const noexcept;

-These functions return the (possibly unnormalized) numerator and denominator respectively.
+These functions return the possibly unnormalized numerator and denominator respectively.

 is_zero() returns whether *this == 0.